-Second, there appear to be significant distortions in the way that markets operate in developing countries, as examined in Section 2.c.
-We first focus on the allocation of factors of production across firms-that is, making sure that the existing stock of inputs is allocated to the right firms.
-Numerous studies argue that there is significantly more dispersion in the value of marginal products of inputs across firms in developing countries than in high-income countries, which can help explain low levels of aggregate productivity.
+Lastly, Section 2.4 examines the way inputs, when aggregated across all firms in an economy, may be significantly misallocated.
+Are factors of production allocated to the right firms?
+Numerous studies argue that there is significantly more dispersion in the value of marginal products of inputs across firms in low- and middle-income countries than in high-income countries, which can help explain low levels of aggregate productivity.
 However, there is less evidence on why these distortions happen and their relative quantitative importance.
-Misallocation can also take the form of output market distortions and frictions such as trade and search costs that prevent firms from accessing domestic and world markets.
+Misallocation can also take the form of output market distortions and frictions such as trade and search costs that prevent firms from accessing domestic and international markets.
+We provide evidence on the implications of both input and output distortions between firms and the potential drivers of these differences.

-Competitive forces may also be weaker in developing countries.
+Competitive forces may also be weaker in low- and middle-income countries.
 For example, there is emerging evidence that agricultural value chains in many countries are controlled by a small number of firms with significant market power.
-Yet, very few low-income countries have antitrust strategies, and scarcely any sub-Saharan country has a competition authority.
+Yet very few low-income countries have antitrust strategies and scarcely any sub-Saharan country has a competition authority.

-Industrial policy can also play a role in alleviating market failures and promoting positive externalities.
-Again, there is very limited evidence on the magnitude of market failures and externalities that industrial policy could help solve, or on the sectors in which these failures are more likely to be present.
-Further research is needed to identify these externalities and design appropriate policies, taking low implementation capacity into account.
+Industrial policy - a set of government interventions (subsidies, geographic incentives, and infrastructure development) which explicitly seeks to transform the structure of the economy - can raise aggregate productivity by targeting sectors with external economies of scale (Bartelme et al., 2023) and which face distortions (Liu, 2019).
+State intervention may also promote competition among firms (Aghion et al., 2016) and can be used to promote positive externalities.
+Industrial policy has also been proposed as a second-best climate policy, whereby policies that raise productivity through promoting agglomeration can lower the emissions intensity of certain economic activities.
+Further evidence on how effective such policies are in targeting the sectors which face market failures or generate externalities is still needed.

 A final set of policies that could raise productivity are related to firms' interactions with world markets.
-We explore first the potential for international trade to exacerbate or alleviate the distortions discussed above.
-These include production externalities, firm-level and size-dependent distortions, and potential thick-market adjustment frictions in factor markets.
+This can be through trade or connections with multinational enterprises (MNEs).
+We first explore the potential for international trade to exacerbate or alleviate the distortions discussed above.
+These include production externalities, firm-level and size-dependent distortions, and potential adjustments to existing distortions in factor markets.
 Research on these questions is still in its nascent phase.

-Second, we explore the various externalities that can be generated through trade or connections with multinational corporations.
-While an emerging literature argues that spillover effects could be important, more evidence is needed on the contexts and mechanisms under which they arise in order to inform policymakers on the type of interventions needed to promote them.
-Third, we discuss state-provided services designed to promote trade.
-These include building the infrastructure necessary to conduct trading activities in a cost-efficient way and pursuing export promotion policies where it makes sense to do so.
-Finally, we review the evidence on how international trade affects the distribution of income across the economy.
+An emerging literature argues that spillover effects from engaging in world markets could be important, but more evidence is needed on the contexts and mechanisms under which they arise.
+Particularly, MNEs may serve as a channel of technology diffusion and may also yield to pressure to improve the sustainability of their supply chain, improving local environmental conditions.
+Trade and other supply chain linkages may therefore be a mechanism for sustainable development.
+How, then, can the state promote trade?
+The state can be involved in building the infrastructure necessary to conduct trading activities in a cost-efficient way and pursuing export promotion policies where it makes sense to do so.

+Lastly, we review the evidence on how international trade affects the distribution of income across the economy.
 A large number of studies have documented that trade liberalisation increases inequality, at least in the short run, and we discuss opportunities for inclusion in export-led growth.